raspiblitz/raspiblitz-docs/docs/faq/dev.md

 - Monitor/Check outputs for warnings/errors
 - Login new with `ssh admin@[IP-OF-RASPIBLITZ]` (pw: raspiblitz) and run `release`
 - Disconnect WiFi/LAN on build laptop (hardware switch off) and shutdown
-- Remove `Ubuntu LIVE` USB stick and cut power from the RaspberryPi
+- Remove `Ubuntu LIVE` USB stick and cut power from the Raspberry Pi

 Creating the image of sd card: